dhirajpatra/flask-google-login/README.md

 * click on <b>Advanced</b> button and click proceed

+## change to db branch to get the mongodb process with the same application

 ### I will be happy if you fork and update the repo with other useful features and reusable code, thank you